 Another source of hidden charges that concerns EBS is unattached EBS volumes which in some — and not that rare — cases don’t get removed even if EC2 instances related to them are terminated.
-Such unattached EBS volumes in AWS accounts often get overlooked, increasing your cloud bill.
+Such unused EBS volumes in AWS accounts often get overlooked, increasing your cloud bill.
 Here’s our piece of advice on how to detect and get rid of unattached volumes in AWS.

 7. Elastic IP address fees

-When you need to have a stable endpoint for any of your instances, you attach an Elastic IP address (EIP) to it.
+When you need a stable endpoint for any of your instances, attach an Elastic IP address (EIP) to it.
 If it turns out later on that you don’t need that instance anymore, you terminate it, but the EIP attached to it will still be allocated to you.
 As a result, you will be charged a fee until you release it.

 8. Amazon Relational Database Service (RDS) storage auto-growth charges